replayvalue/meta-man/README.md

 # MetaMan

-MetaMan is short for _Metadata Manager_, and is a simple library to help keep the header tags in your Angular application in sync with the current route state.
+MetaMan is short for _Metatag Manager_, and is a simple library to help keep the header tags in your Angular application in sync with the current route state.

 ## Installation